Bill Walsh (rugby league)

 William George Walsh was a New Zealand rugby league player.
 He first played for New Zealand in 1919 on the tour of Australia and became Kiwi number 122.
 He ended with 8 matches for New Zealand in total playing one test against Australia.
 He played his entire club career with the Ponsonby United club in the Auckland Rugby League.

 Playing career

 Ponsonby United

+Bill Walsh on the right hand side of the first row of seated players in the 1912 2nd Grade champion Ponsonby side.

 In 1914 Bill Walsh was tipped to make the Ponsonby senior team after previously having played in their second grade team, and to go on to representative honours.
 He was described as a “fast and tricky player”.
 Indeed, he was to debut for their senior side this year playing alongside Kiwi legend Thomas McClymont.
 He would go on to play for Ponsonby for 11 seasons from 1914 to 1924 which was an extraordinary period of time in that era, particularly for one club.
 He was part of their team which won 3 titles in 1917, 18 and 19.
 They were the first club to do this.
 He also won the Roope Rooster with Ponsonby in 1917, 1922, and 1923.
 In his 11 years with the Ponsonby senior team Walsh scored 17 tries and kicked 3 goals.